-Several methods are used to calculate the matching factors: perturbation theory (usually to one-or two-loop order), non-perturbative renormalization (NPR) using Landau-gauge quark and gluon external states [77], NPR using gauge-invariant methods based on the Schrödinger functional [78], NPR using gauge-invariant short-distance hadron correlators [79], and NPR using gauge-invariant heavy-heavy correlators [26, 80].
+Several methods are used to calculate the matching factors: perturbation theory (usually to oneor two-loop order), non-perturbative renormalization (NPR) using Landau-gauge quark and gluon external states [101], NPR using gauge-invariant methods based on the Schrödinger functional [102], NPR using gauge-invariant short-distance hadron correlators [103], and NPR using gauge-invariant heavy-heavy correlators [27,104].
 The NPR methods replace truncation errors (which can only be approximately estimated) by statistical and systematic errors that can be determined reliably and systematically reduced.

-An issue that arises in some of such calculations (e.g. for quark masses and $B_K$ ) is that, using NPR with Landau-gauge quark and gluon external states, one ends up with operators regularized in a MOM-like scheme (or a Schrödinger-functional scheme), rather than the $\overline{\rm MS}$ scheme mostly used for calculating the Wilson coefficients.
-To make contact with this scheme requires a purely continuum perturbative matching calculation.
-The resultant truncation error can, however, be minimized by pushing up the momentum scale at which the matching is done using step-scaling techniques as part of the NPR calculation [81].
+An issue that arises in some of such calculations (e.g., for quark masses and $B_K$ ) is that, using NPR with Landau-gauge quark and gluon external states, one ends up with operators regularized in a MOM-like scheme (or a Schrödinger-functional scheme), rather than the $\overline{\rm MS}$ scheme mostly used for calculating the Wilson coefficients.
+To make contact with this scheme requires a purely continuum perturbative matching calculation supplemented by the operator product expansion (OPE).
+(The importance of power corrections is emphasized in [105].)
+The resultant truncation error of perturbative expansion and OPE can be minimized by pushing up the momentum scale at which the matching is done using step-scaling techniques as part of the NPR calculation [106].

 It should also be noted that this final step in the conversion to the $\overline{\rm MS}$ scheme could be avoided if continuum calculations used a MOM-like scheme or if one imposes a renormalization condition for quantities that are calculable both in the $\overline{\rm MS}$ scheme and in LQCD, such as the hadron correlators at short distances (see, e.g., Ref.
-[82]).
+[107]).